ExpediaGroup/lodging-connectivity-java-sdk/README.md

 > </repositories>
 > ```
 ## Quick Start
 Once you have the SDK dependency installed, you can start using its capabilities.
-The SDK contains four different clients, each linked to a separate endpoint
+The SDK contains three different clients, each linked to a separate endpoint

 1. Supply Client
 2. Payment Client
 3. Sandbox  Client
-4. File Management Client

 ### Typical Usage Flow
 Follow these three simple steps to start using any client in the SDK: